charlzx/Framez/README.md

 # Framez 📱

 A modern mobile social application built with React Native that allows users to share posts with text and images.
-Inspired by Instagram's clean design, Framez demonstrates real-time data handling, secure authentication, and responsive mobile UI/UX.
+Framez demonstrates real-time data handling, secure authentication, and responsive mobile UI/UX.

 ## 🎯 Project Overview